Scullball/Main-Rep/SitePerfTest/readme.txt

-	All the basic logic of the program is in two files:
+	All the basic logic of the program is in three files:
 	~/Views/Shared/_ScriptsPartial.cshtml
 	~/Scripts/project-functions.js
+	~/Models/ProjectModels.cs

 	~/Scripts/project-graphics.js, project-tables.js - implementation Schedule